 "husband-to-be at a wedding; newly married man," c.
 1600 (usually as a correlative of bride), short for bridegroom (q.v.), in which the second element is Old English guma "man."

 "tend or care for; curry and feed," 1809, from groom (n.1) in its secondary sense of "male servant who attends to horses."
-Transferred sense of "to tidy (oneself) up" is from 1843; figurative sense of "to prepare a candidate" is from 1887, originally in U.S. politics.
+Transferred sense of "to tidy (oneself) up" is from 1843; figurative sense of "to prepare a candidate" is from 1887, originally in U.S. politics; meaning "train to accept sexual abuse" by 1989.
 Related: Groomed; grooming.